-- The sales tax inspection was performed till 31 December 2015 and tax due was paid. - For the years 2016 till 2018 the tax inspection has not been performed and the monthly tax return were submitted on due time.
+- The sales tax inspection was performed till 31 December 2015 and tax due was paid. - For the years 2016 till 2018 the tax inspection has been performed and the difference was transferred to an internal committee.

 d) Stamp duty tax